-In order to keep you and your teen safe on the road, you should be extra cautious when driving around large trucks and buses.
+To keep you and your teen safe on the road, you should be extra cautious when driving around larger vehicles.
 Sharing the road with larger vehicles can be dangerous, if you are not aware of their limitations.
-Here are a few tips to help you drive safer to prevent a crash and minimize injuries and fatalities if one does occur:
+Here are some tips on sharing the road with other vehicles, both large and small.